 All Ticks are arachnids, not insects.
-They have eight legs so counting legs of a creature crawling on you can aid in identifying them quickly.
-Males appear as a dark brown or even black coloring while females feature orange coloring.
+They have eight legs, so counting legs of a creature crawling on you can aid in identifying them quickly.
+Males appear dark brown or even black, while females feature red-orange coloring.
 Tick nymphs are most active during the spring and summer months, when a majority of potential hosts are also most active.

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.